srid/emanote/docs/guide/markdown/embed.md

 ### Code files

-Code files can be embedded using the same syntax.
+Source code files can be embedded using the same syntax.
 The following is the result of using `![[haskell-code.hs]]` (note that `![](haskell-code.hs)` also works):

 ![[haskell-code.hs]]